-(iv) Parkerings-Compagniet AS v.
+(iii) Parkerings-Compagniet AS v.
 Lithuania, ICSID Case No. ARB/05/8, Norway-Lithuania BIT, Award, September 11, 2007.

-- a) A violation of the obligation of fair and equitable treatment is established when investors are deprived of their legitimate expectations that the environment as of the time of the conclusion of the agreement will not change. - b) Investors have the right to receive the protection of its legitimate expectation only when the expectations under the circumstances in dispute were reasonable and when they have paid proper attention to the circumstances.
+- a) A violation of the obligation of fair and equitable treatment is established when investors are deprived of their legitimate expectations that the environment as of the time of the conclusion of the agreement will not change. - b) Investor will have a right to receive protection of its legitimate expectation provided that it exercise due diligence and that its legitimate expectations were reasonable in light of the circumstances.
 (See (2)(b-2)(i) above for the facts.)